ngonhan2k5/cs253-bdt/README.md

 ./start
 ## now you can use browser to access http://"External Ip" depending on where your Ubuntu node hosted

-Notes:
+## Notes:
 * If you want to get use of Cloudera Manager, you must run /home/cloudera/cloudera-manager after the docker first started and do a instance down and start again.
-* If you want to update spark2 java8 and kafka pls download and put /kafka /spark /java1.8xx in /ext/lib (see volumes in docker-compose.yml) and you may need to change /cloudera/profile file to match foldername
+* If you want to update spark2 java8 and kafka pls download and put /kafka /spark /jdk1.8.0_202 in /ext/lib (see volumes in docker-compose.yml) and you may need to change /cloudera/profile file to match these foldername

 🌟Create instance on google cloud (Image Tuts)